buhrmi/buhrmi/README.md

   Talent monetization platform with built-in revenue sharing.

 - ＋ **[Your project here]**<br>
-  Want a developer for your startup?
-[Reach out](mailto:hello@buhrmi.de) to see your project here.
+  Looking for a developer?
+[Hire buhrmi](mailto:hire@buhrmi.de) and see your project here.

 ### Open-Source Tools